 One detail which had a significant influence on Jewish liturgy appears later on in the book of Deuteronomy:

-“Be joyful at your Feast . . .
+“Be joyful at your feast . . .
 For seven days celebrate the Feast to the Lord your God at the place the Lord will choose.
-For the Lord your God will bless you in all your harvest and in all the work of your hands, and your joy will be complete.”Dt.
+For the Lord your God will bless you in all your harvest and in all the work of your hands, and your joy will be complete.”Deut.
 16:14-15

 The second strange feature appears in our sedra.
-Uniquely, Succot is associated with two mitzvoth, not one.
+Uniquely, Succot is associated with two mitzvot, not one.
 The first:

 Beginning with the fifteenth day of the seventh month, after you have gathered the crops of the land, celebrate the festival to the Lord for seven days . . .
 On the first day you are to take choice fruit from the trees, and palm fronds, leafy branches and willows of the brook, and rejoice before the Lord your God for seven days.Lev.
 23:39-40

 This is a reference to the arba minim, the ‘Four Kinds’ – palm branch, citron, myrtle and willow leaves – taken and waved on Succot.
 The second command is quite different:

 Live in booths for seven days: All native-born Israelites are to live in booths, so your descendants will know that I made the Israelites live in booths when I brought them out of Egypt.
 I am the Lord your God.Lev.
 23:42-43